wp-plugins/store-locator/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.4.1

-A store locator plugin that gives you the ability to effectively show important locations (stores, buildings, points of interest, etc.) in an easily searchable manner using Google Maps.
+A store locator plugin that gives you the ability to effectively show important locations in an easily searchable manner using Google Maps.

 == Description ==